Select Page

 Journalists.
 In their training and work, journalists specialize in digging down below the surface of what people are saying — and in doing so, find out what they really mean.

 Emulating the journalistic approach can be invaluable for your efforts as a marketing writer.
 By thinking like a journalist, you can find out some things that even your expert didn’t know they knew.
-In fact, a good interview helps the expert develop their own thoughts better, getting them to “realize” a new idea by confronting contradictions and complications.

 But confronting contradictions and complications means you may have to be a tiny bit confrontational.
 It can be uncomfortable, but everyone will appreciate the more substantial material that results.